-Automotive Service II
+Automotive Service ll

 Do you like to get in and do things with your hands?
 Love the sound of a roaring engine?
 Automotive Service II may be the career path for you.
-Today’s repair facilities are actively seeking technicians that have the knowledge and the drive to successfully diagnose and repair problems that occur in today’s highly sophisticated cars.
+Today’s repair facilities are actively seeking technicians who have the knowledge and the drive to successfully diagnose and repair problems that occur in today’s highly sophisticated cars.

-Coursework is presented by skilled and experienced instructors that provide real-world based training in accordance with National Automotive Service Excellence (ASE) standards.
+Coursework is presented by skilled and experienced instructors who provide real-world based training in accordance with National Automotive Service Excellence (ASE) standards.
 This prepares graduates to pass the National Automotive Service Excellence (ASE) certification exams.

 Objectives